cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/modules/bigdataapplications/2020/course_lectures.md

 ### Videos for Week 12

 Continue work on project and complete study of videos already assigned.
 If interesting to you, please review videos on AI in Banking, Space and Energy, Transportation Systems, Mobility (Industry), and Commerce.
-Don't forget the participation grade from GitHub activity each w
+Don't forget the participation grade from GitHub activity each week.